February 14, 2023

-Usually occurring during most people teenage and early 20’s, this is when someone is just discovering the joys and fun that can come with drinking.
-While there may be consequences, whether it be from parents or brutal hangovers, the fun still usually outweighs any negative things that come from it, especially for a budding alcoholic.
+Usually occurring during most people’s teenage and early 20’s, this is when someone is just discovering the joys and fun that can come with drinking.

 Drinking at this early stage is about the time that many people are just trying to figure out who they are and how they fit into the stream of life, and drinking can help break down those self-confidence issues and help them to feel a part of the crowd.
 Which can also turn into being a crutch for many people.